Walheimat/wal-emacs/README.md

 67. vterm

-    Vterm can be an alternative to included shell (emulation).
+    `vterm` can be an alternative to included shells.
     We also install `vterm-toggle`.

     Also, if you're on an older Ubuntu version (like my work PC),